NikitaZ/crescente/README.txt

    So that URL becomes
      jdbc:h2:/Users/.../glassfish8/glassfish/domains/domain1/config/deploy/crescente

+   // TODO need to retry this once again
-   // Do not click 'download missing driver files', use 'h2/bin/h2-2.1.212.jar' instead.
+   // Do not click 'download missing driver files', use 'h2/bin/h2-2.3.232.jar' instead.
-   // (Idea now downloads 2.1.210 which doesn't seem to be fully compatible)
+   // (At the time of 2.1.212 Idea used to download 2.1.210 which didn't seem to be fully compatible)
-   Update: Now idea downloads 2.2.220 which is ok.
+   Update: Now idea downloads 2.2.220 which is ok (for 2.1.212).
-   TODO: upgrade to a never H2 (current is aug 2 2024)
+   BUT we upgraded to 2.3.232, if it downloads 2.2.220, use h2.jar instead as described above.

-   Use username and password from crescente/src/main/resources/app-server-resources.xml (both crescente for now)
+   Use username and password from crescente/src/main/resources/app-server-resources.xml (both 'crescente' for now)

    Click 'Test Connection' at the bottom, it should succeed and say:
         DBMS: H2 (ver.
 2.1.212 (2022-04-09))